basbaccarne/io_badge/README.md

 </div>

 ### Challenge: reducing resources on the pi
-A smooth 30FPS animation based on a spritesheet can be challenging in a raspi pi zero w, which has limited resources.
+A smooth 30FPS animation based on a spritesheet can be challenging in a raspi pi zero w, which has limited resources, even on a zero W2 the FPS for full screen 480x480 pngs in a spritesheet is a bit too munch.
 Paths to explore:

-- [ ] Use individual images instead of spritesheet
-- [ ] Use BMP instead of png
 - [x] Free up system resources
     ```console
     sudo systemctl disable bluetooth